lemlac/mulem/docs/reference.md

 	break
 ```

 Add `until` after a `loop` block to create a condition that will break the loop.
-Unlike `while`, this will break when the condition is true, analogous to `if cond then break`, and the loop will run at least once before checking the condition.
+Unlike `while`, this will break when the condition is true, analogous to `if cond then break`.
+The loop will run at least once before checking the condition.

 ```mu
 loop